adfinis/helm-charts/charts/argoconfig/README.md

 argoconfig
 ==========
-Configure an Argo CD AppProject and Application
+Configure Argo CD AppProjects, Applications and more

-Current chart version is `0.3.0`
+Current chart version is `0.3.1`

 Source code can be found [here](https://github.com/adfinis-sygroup/helm-charts)